 The same is true in the case of drugs.
 Many people experiment with drugs in the United States .
 In fact, inner-city youths and adults are no more likely to try drugs than those in our prosperous suburbs.
 This is an important realization, because a disproportionate number of the people in jail for using drugs are from inner cities.
 This injustice results because drug enforcement is disproportionately imposed on people of color and poor people, whose drug consumption is more public.

-Nonetheless, not all those who use drugs are equally likely to become and to stay addicts or overcome drug addiction.
+Nonetheless, not all those who use drugs are equally likely to become and to stay addicts.
 For example, in the early 1980s, when cocaine became highly popular in the United States, many people were said to become addicted to it.
 Public health efforts were launched to alert Americans to the dangers of cocaine.
 By 1987, the entire profile of cocaine use in the country had changed.
 Middle-class use dropped drastically, while cocaine use and addiction moved “down the social ladder,” according to David Musto, a Yale psychiatrist.

 The migration of cocaine use—and addiction—down the social ladder was not surprising.
 It was foreshadowed by what had already happened with a legal substance, nicotine.
 When the serious health risks of smoking were first announced by the surgeon general in 1964, about 35 percent of adult Americans smoked cigarettes.
 This percentage did not vary according to people’s educational level.Within twenty-five years, significant numbers of Americans had stopped smoking.
 But this cessation of smoking did not occur evenly across the population.
 In 1987, about the same 35 percent of those with a high school education or less still smoked.
 Yet just half that proportion of college grads smoked!